-Saffron flower was known in the past as Zarparan, meaning a flower whose petal look like gold.
+The Saffron flower was known in the past as Zarparan, meaning a flower whose petals look like gold.
 It dates back to 3500 years ago.
-Saffron has long been the most expensive spice in the world, although some doubts remain about its origin, but it is believed that saffron originated in Iran, yet Greece and Mesopotamia are possible areas of origin of this plant.
+The Saffron flower has long been the most expensive spice in the world, although some doubts remain about its origin, it is believed that the saffron flower originated in Iran, yet Greece and Mesopotamia are possible areas of origin of this plant.

 Saffron plays an important role in different areas and countries.
 In Greece, this plant has a long history and dates back to the pre-Bronze Age.
 In the past, saffron flowers were picked and used as an herbal medicine.
 The ancient inhabitants of the Mediterranean region collected saffron around the coastal city and because of its high quality, saffron was used in the production of perfumes and medicines.
 It was also used to treat gastrointestinal and kidney diseases of Assyrian and Babylonian saffron.